 Excellent Model (5): Overall, a useful description of how an institution and its leadership can demonstrate that it places a high value on co-curricular learning and using co-curricular outcomes to achieve program goals.
 The application clearly describes the institution's successful efforts to communicate to faculty, staff, and students how it values using co-curricular learning to increase student engagement and to achieve its mission and gen. ed. goals.
-A practical example of broad collaboration and a systematic approach for determining the expectations for co-curricular learning; application offers meaningful and practical suggestions on how key individuals and communications present student expectations, including consideration of how to integrate student work and co-curricular activities into the learning goals.
-The application details practical, easy-to-envision, insightful suggestions on how faculty and staff can collaborate to complete co-curricular learning activities.
+A practical example of broad collaboration and a systematic approach for determining the expectations for co-curricular learning; app. offers meaningful and practical suggestions on how key individuals and communications present student expectations, including consideration of how to integrate student work and co-curricular activities into the learning goals.
+The app. details practical, easy-to-envision, insightful suggestions on how faculty and staff can collaborate to complete co-curricular learning activities.
 The institution sends a strong, clear message to students and other stakeholders that co-curricular activities are essential for the student engagement and learning.

-Acceptable Model (3): Overall, the application presents a mission/goals-related context for valuing co-curricular learning with some insights for others, but the narrative gives limited discussion of the breadth of the commitment or the quality of the communication of the commitment.
-There might be questions about institutional support simply because the co-curricular effort is new and in early stages of development or because the application fails to fully describe the support.
-Application identifies who makes decisions regarding co-curricular expectations, including how student work and co-curricular activities are integrated with gen. ed. learning, but these processes might not be collaborative faculty and staff efforts or the application leaves questions about the effectiveness of the plans for the collaboration needed to successfully complete student activities.
+Acceptable Model (3): Overall, the app. presents a mission/goals-related context for valuing cocurricular learning with some insights for others, but the narrative gives limited discussion of the breadth of the commitment or the quality of the communication of the commitment.
+There might be questions about institutional support simply because the co-curricular effort is new and in early stages of development or because the app. fails to fully describe the support.
+App. identifies who makes decisions regarding co-curricular expectations, including how student work and co-curricular activities are integrated with gen. ed. learning, but these processes might not be collaborative faculty and staff efforts or the app. leaves questions about the effectiveness of the plans for the collaboration needed to successfully complete student activities.
 The institution communicates how it values co-curricular experiences to students and stakeholders, but the message might be stronger or more effective.

-Developing Model (1): Overall, the application describes a limited institutional commitment to co-curricular learning and limited insight into co-curricular programs.
-The program is dependent on a few co-curricular "heroes," or it fails to clearly show faculty and staff an institutional commitment to co-curricular learning processes.
+Developing Model (1): Overall, the application describes a limited institutional commitment to cocurricular learning and limited insight into co-curricular programs.
+The program is dependent on a few co-curricular "heroes," or it fails to clearly show faculty and staff an institutional commitment to cocurricular learning processes.
 The processes for determining expectations for students might not reflect full consideration of students' needs or co-curricular activities, or expectations for faculty/staff collaboration to complete activities are either poorly described or lack a systematic structure, and thus may not reflect a sustainable process.
 The message to students and stakeholders regarding the importance of co-curricular learning is either not described or the message is potentially ineffective.

-Criterion #2: Engaging Students in Co-Curricular Learning Experiences

-Excellent Model (5): Overall, the application offers fresh insights into a process for using co-curricular learning to accomplish general education program goals.
-Application clearly describes a creative, effective, systematic process for co-curricular programming that can be used by other institutions.
+Criterion #2: Engaging Students in Co-Curricular Learning Experiences systematic process for co-curricular programming that can be used by other institutions.
 Collaborative, ground-up processes, including faculty, staff, and students, are used to define expectations and how co-curricular activities are integrated with general education.
-Application details a creative and "easy-to-duplicate" model of implementing and managing.
-The application provides good evidence that sufficient resources exist to sustain the program in order to achieve its goals for developing general education learning.
+App. details a creative and "easy-to-duplicate" model of implementing and managing.
+The app. provides good evidence that sufficient resources exist to sustain the program in order to achieve its goals for developing general education learning.